rauthelegendary/esde-dualscreen-wallpaper/README.md

 # Issues

 - When you go back from the games list to the systems overview, the wallpaper stays on the last selected game until you navigate to another game.
 There's no good way to reset to a "default" wallpaper.
 The only solution I've found for this induces major stuttering to the system view.
 - Responsiveness.
 I think this is simply the downside of having to use KWGT.
-If someone figures out a way to use KLWP on the bottom screen of the AYN Thor, the sync would likely be more responsive
+If someone figures out a way to use KLWP on the bottom screen of the AYN Thor, the sync would likely be more responsive.
+I've added a 750ms wait time to the task to at least make the speed of swapping feel a bit more consistent.